“If any landscape is the meeting place of chivalrous romance and fairy tales, it is this.” — Leigh Fermor, British author and traveler

 It’s a 4.4 inch high statue, carved from wooly mammoth ivory and a symbol of fertility.
 It was discovered while workers were constructing a railway line.

 The statue itself is in the Naturhistoriches Museum in Vienna.
-But, in Willendorf, you can visit the highly informative Venusium Museum in town, which explains the significance the famed artifact.
+But, in Willendorf, you can visit the highly informative Venusium Museum in town.
+It explains the significance the famed artifact.

 9. Aggstein Castle